Table of Contents Show

 What are the options to get around Zion National Park?

-If you are thinking what is the best way to see Zion National Park, through a shuttle or by car.
-Know that the Zion Canyon Scenic Drive, in the months from mid-may to November, Zion Shuttle is operational.
+If you are thinking, through a shuttle or by car.
+Know that the Zion Canyon Scenic Drive, in the months from mid-May to November, Zion Shuttle is operational.
 During this time, no private vehicles are allowed to the Zion Scenic Drive.

 During December, January, and February, the shuttle service is not operational, and therefore, you can opt for a private car around Zion Canyon.
 Also be aware of the parking because it is very much limited, therefore, make sure to start early.